 Indian Springs uses FitFest to purchase new PE technology

-More than 500 students got to use new adidas ZONE for IHT Spirit wrist heart rate monitors.
+More than 500 students got to use new IHT ZONE wrist heart rate monitors.
 Students as young as second grade became transfixed on the computer screen as they glimpsed a graph of their heart rate data during class.
 Even the young students could understand their effort by simply checking the color displays on the monitor.

 “One teacher has a second grader and a third grader at school and they were talking afterward,” Hammond said.
 “Her son, the second grader, thought his monitor wasn’t working because it stayed blue the whole time.
 His sister, in the third grade, told him, ‘No, that means you didn’t work hard enough.’
 The color is the key because they can see it.”